-MEDS 3050 is a one-semester community service experience for students pursuing health-related careers.
+MEDS 5050/5051 is a two-semester community service capstone for students pursuing health-related careers.
 The syllabus follows a service-learning approach, in which volunteer work at a community agency is paired with an independent project that is entwined with faculty-directed programmatic activities.
 These activities include weekly online reflections, workshops on database searching, writing literature reviews, and outcome presentations.
 Students should contact the course directors prior to the start of the semester in order to identify a community partner.
 This can be an agency of your own choosing, or one that we help you to find based upon your interests.
 To begin the placement process, please complete the following form: Community Service Placement Form Link.

-Your work at the agency will be two-fold: (1) Routine weekly volunteer service responsibilities that benefit the community partner and (2) an independent community service project that you develop in consultation with your agency supervisor (details are provided at the end of the syllabus).
-At the end of the semester, the student will submit a written progress report and presentation outlining work accomplished in areas (1) and (2).
+Your work at the agency will be two-fold: (1) Routine weekly volunteer service responsibilities that benefit the community partner and (2) an independent community service project that you develop in consultation with your supervisor (details are provided at the end of the syllabus).
+At the end of fall semester, the student will submit an NIH-style written progress report outlining work accomplished in areas (1) and (2).
+At the end of spring semester, the student will perform a critical evaluation of all project outcomes, write a formal written report, and present their findings at the Spring Research and Community Service Poster Fair.
 This experience will develop organizational and critical thinking skills, prepare students to interact with racially and culturally diverse societies, increase awareness of health problems that are influenced by social, economic or cultural factors, improve team working skills, and cultivate a life-long commitment to civic and ethical responsibility.